Ma Dear's Aprons

 1997, Simon & Schuster Children's Publishing Div.

-WH- Questions - After reading the book to your students, ask them to recall information to answer questions such as:
+After reading the book to your students, ask them to recall information to answer questions

 What color was Ma Dear's Monday apron?